-With bad credit, it's important to understand that your options are limited; there are no attractive solutions, but there might be acceptable solutions.
-If you really need money, you'll just have to pick the option that will be easiest to move on from once you’re back on your feet.
+With bad credit, it's important to understand that your options are limited.
+There are no attractive solutions, but there might be acceptable solutions.
+If you really need money, you'll have to pick the option that will be easiest to move on from once you’re back on your feet.

 People are often surprised to hear that they can use an automobile as collateral.
-If you have paid off a decent portion of your auto loan, it may be possible to borrow using a car title loan (try borrowing from your bank or credit union instead of a storefront title lender).
-These loans are not perfect, but they are sometimes better than payday loans and pawn shops.
+If you have paid off a decent portion of your auto loan, it may be possible to borrow using a car title loan.
+Try borrowing from your bank or credit union instead of a storefront title lender.
+These loans aren't perfect, but they are sometimes better than payday loans and pawn shops.

 Just keep in mind that you can lose your automobile if you fail to repay the loan.
 That may keep you from getting back and forth to work and earning an income, and your income is exactly what you need to get out of debt.
 Other assets you own may also do the trick.
 Call a few banks and credit unions and find out what they can do for you (and what the risks are if you lose the asset) before you go with an unsecured loan.